LRotherfield/Nibble-Forms/README.md

 validation built in.
 E.g. Email fields accept only valid emails etc

 In addition, it is evident that there are some flaws with the originial Nibble Forms when using it in a large application.
-These flaws where the starting drive for making Nibble Forms 2:
+These flaws were the starting drive for making Nibble Forms 2:

-* Attributes array: The original Nibble Forms had many arguments per form field and the arguments where not always in the same order.
+* Attributes array: The original Nibble Forms had many arguments per form field and the arguments were not always in the same order.
 This made developing with Nibble Forms a slower process because each set of arguments has to be remembered or looked up for each form field.
 Nibble forms 2 only has 3 arguments, field_name, field_type and field_arguments.
 The field arguments is always an array of arguments which